A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: IDENTIFYING AGGREGATE MARITAL PREFERENCES

-Apparently, the challenge of identifying the changes in the unobservable factors through their effects on the observable shares boils down to determining the counterfactual shares in Equation \ref{eq1}.
-The next section introduces how the corresponding counterfactual contingency tables can be constructed.
+Apparently, the challenge of identifying the changes in the unobservable factors through their ceteris paribus effects on the observed shares boils down to determining the counterfactual shares in the decomposition formula.
+Calculating the values of these shares is a trivial task provided we know the corresponding counterfactual tables, i.e., the joint distributions of husbands and wives under the counterfactuals.